jurgenmahn/S3_Sleep_Fix/README.md

 Fixes the issue that the HP Pavilion 15-eh1000 (Ryzen 5000) doesnt go into S3 sleep under linux.

+By default only S2Idle is working under linux on this laptop, which consumes way too much power (around 50% battery overnight) and with the latest kernels (5.13+) it even doenst come back from  the S2Idle sleep and just hangs with a blank screen with a forced reboot as only option.

 Issue: The HP Pavilion 15-eh1000 for some strange reason doent support S3 sleep.
 This script patches the ACPI table and adds the S3 mode.

 Patch, basically add this block to the dsdt